udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 ###Project Difficulty Levels
 Data Science is composed of at least three different skills; Programming, Statistical Analysis, and Data Visualization.
 Depending on what your background is before coming into the Nanodegree, you may find some courses more difficult than others.
 Data Wrangling is probably the most difficult course on the programming end, while A/B Testing is the hardest course from the Statistical end.

+###Data Analysis Tools
+You'll learn how to use a variety of tools in the Data Analysis Nanodegree.
+These incldue pandas, numpy, sci-kit, and a bunch of Machine Learning tools, but these thigns change through time.
+Because of this, learning how to use documentation efficiently is a major key to success in both the Data Analysis Nanodegree and in the field.

+###What roles does this Nanodegree track prepare you for?
+It prepares you to be a Data Analysist.
+This could actually go under quite a few different job titles:  Data Analysist, Data Scientist, Business Intelligence Analyst, etc.  They may not all be the same job, but the names are frequently used interchangably.

+The content doesn't directly go into BioInformatics, although you will develop many of the skills that would go with that.

+No matter what you go into, though, knowledge of statistics is greatly beneficial, but it isn't a substitute for domain expertese.
+Any time you can have some insight and intuition about data, it greatly helps to catch any errors you may make in data analysis.

+By the end of the Data Analysis Nanodegree, you will be able to take any realistic form of data, explore the data, shape it, display it, and do some predictive analysis on it.

 [OH]: https://plus.google.com/u/0/hangouts/onair/watch?hid=hoaevent%2Fcsn7ic34ss1r4p4df953kbirugk&ytl=IUbcZbMQhKs&hl=en